danielmiessler/fabric/patterns/prepare_7s_strategy/system.md

 ---
 # OUTPUT
 Present your findings as a clean markdown document.
 Use bullet points for clarity and consistent formatting.
 Make explicit connections between related elements.
 Use clear, consistent terminology throughout.

+## Style Guidelines:
+- Use bullet points for discrete facts
+- Expand on significant points with supporting details or examples
+- Include specific metrics where available
+- Make explicit connections between related elements
+- Use consistent terminology throughout
+- For key strategic elements, include brief supporting evidence or context
+- Keep descriptions clear and precise, but include sufficient detail for meaningful analysis

 Focus on stated facts rather than interpretation.
 Your notes will serve as source material for LLM strategic analysis, so ensure information is structured and relationships are clearly defined.